Python Sample Apps and Bindings Source Details¶

 Gst Buffer received by each pipeline component.
 The metadata format is described in detail in the SDK MetaData documentation and API Guide.

 The SDK MetaData library is developed in C/C++.
 Python bindings provide access to the MetaData from Python applications.
-The bindings are provided in a compiled module, available for x86_64 and Jetson platforms.
-The
+Please find Python bindings source and packages at https://github.com/NVIDIA-AI-IOT/deepstream_python_apps.

 Memory for MetaData is shared by the Python and C/C++ code paths.
 For example, a MetaData item may be added by a probe function written in Python and needs to be accessed by a downstream plugin written in C/C++.
 The deepstream-test4 app contains such usage.
 The Python garbage collector does not have visibility into memory references in C/C++, and therefore cannot safely manage the lifetime of such shared memory.
 Because of this complication, Python access to MetaData memory is typically achieved via references without claiming ownership.